|

 base in North China's Shanxi Province, to Qinhuangdao,

 the major port in Hebei Province.
+Growing coal exportsIncreasing exports is vital for the coal

 mining industry, which has been seriously affected

+by overproduction for years.
 China is expected to export a record

 amount of 85 million tons of coal this year,